IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/system_support.rst

 The BlenderBIM Add-on is a non-trivial add-on.
-By turning Blender into a graphical front-end to a native IFC authoring platform, some fundamental Blender features (such as object deletion and object duplication) have been patched.
+By turning Blender into a graphical front-end to a native IFC authoring platform, some fundamental Blender features (such as hotkeys for basic functionality like object deletion or duplication) have been patched and many dependencies have been introduced.

 Other add-ons may no longer work as intended when the BlenderBIM Add-on is enabled, or vice versa, the BlenderBIM Add-on may no longer work as intended